Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 $X$ can contain the probability distribution-data accumulated from multiple runs from different quantum computers or simulators.

 In the following machine learning approaches, in case no window size is mentioned, these models where trained and evaluated with data preprocessed with a window size of 2000.
-This value has been taken from @svm-window-size-vs-step-range, @fnn-window-size-vs-step-range, and @cnn-window-size-vs-step-range because it shows a high accuracy even with a low amount of measurement steps accross models, allowing for an easier comparison.
+This value has been taken from @evaluation because it shows a high accuracy even with a low amount of measurement steps accross models, allowing for an easier comparison. //TODO reference to @evaluation good/correct?

+//TODO: grid with 3 different charts, each depicting the step size vs window size (only 5 window sizes each)

 === Support Vector Machine